mhurd/kubernetes/README.md

 ```bash
 sudo kubeadm reset
 ```
-On the master node (the one running DHCP and connected to the main network via WiFi) we need to make some changes to the default systemd scripts as we are going to use weave-net for pod networking and we also want to suppress error about running with swap enabled.
+On the master node (the one running DHCP and connected to the main network via WiFi) we need to make some changes to the default *systemd* scripts as we are going to use *weave-net* for pod networking and we also want to suppress error about running with swap enabled.
 ```bash
 sudo vim /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
 ```
-Add *--fail-swap-on=false* to the args in ExecStart and also remove $KUBELET_NETWORK_ARGS from ExecStart.
+Add *--fail-swap-on=false* to the args in *ExecStart* and also remove *$KUBELET_NETWORK_ARGS* from *ExecStart*.
 Repeat this on all the nodes.

-Now on the master node use the kubeadm init command to bootstrap the cluster, only add the *--pod-network-cidr* option if you are going to use Flannel pod networking, *not* for weave-net:
+Now on the master node use the *kubeadm init* command to bootstrap the cluster, only add the *--pod-network-cidr* option if you are going to use Flannel pod networking, *not* for weave-net:
 ```bash
 sudo kubeadm init --apiserver-advertise-address 10.0.0.1 --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors Swap
 ```